 purchasing decision if the truth had been known.

 The vendor then discovered customers' account details and credit card numbers had been stolen by hackers.
 This had to be communicated to the customers.
-Want to see what it feels like?

 Net result - customers do not want to do business with an organisation that provides poor service, misleads them and subjects them to the threat of financial fraud.